phoenixframework/phoenix/guides/docs/channels.md

 end
 ```

 For our chat app, we'll allow anyone to join the `"room:lobby"` topic, but any other room will be considered private and special authorization, say from a database, will be required.
-We won't worry about private chat room for this exercise, but feel free to explore after we finish.
+(We won't worry about private chat rooms for this exercise, but feel free to explore after we finish.)

 To authorize the socket to join a topic, we return `{:ok, socket}` or `{:ok, reply, socket}`.
 To deny access, we return `{:error, reply}`.
 More information about authorization with tokens can be found in the [`Phoenix.Token` documentation](https://hexdocs.pm/phoenix/Phoenix.Token.html).

 With our channel in place, let's get the client and server talking.